cnapy-org/CNApy/README.md

 ## Installation Options

-There are 3 alternative ways to install CNApy:
+There are 4 alternative ways to install CNApy:

-1. The easiest way to install CNApy is by downloading its installer, which is provided for Windows, Linux and MacOS, see [Using CNApy installer](#using-cnapy-installer) for more.
+1. The easiest way for any user to install CNApy is by downloading its installer, which is provided for Windows, Linux and MacOS, see [Using CNApy installer](#using-cnapy-installer) for more.
 2. If you already have installed Python 3.10 (no other version) on your system, you can install CNApy simply through ```pip install cnapy``` in your console.
 Afterwards, you can start CNApy's GUI by running either ```cnapy``` or, if this doesn't work, ```python -m cnapy``` where "python" must call your Python 3.10 installation.
+3. If you already use conda or mamba (for mamba, just change the "conda" command to "mamba"), you can create a CNApy environment named ```cnapy-1.2.2``` as follows: 1) Run ```conda create --name cnapy-1.2.2 python=3.10 pip```, 2) run ```conda activate cnapy-1.2.2```, 3) run ```pip install cnapy```.
+Then, you can start CNApy in the cnapy-1.2.2 conda environment by running either ```cnapy``` or, if this doesn't work, ```python -m cnapy```.
-3. If you want to develop CNApy, follow the instruction for the cloning and setup of the CNApy repository using git and conda or mamba in section [Setup the CNApy development environment](#setup-the-cnapy-development-environment).
+4. If you want to develop CNApy, follow the instruction for the cloning and setup of the CNApy repository using git and conda or mamba in section [Setup the CNApy development environment](#setup-the-cnapy-development-environment).

 ## Documentation and Tutorials